apache/openserverless-operator/OPERATOR.md

 ## Openwhisk Enterprise hot deployment

-The enterprise operator supports hot deployment for both Openwhisk Controller & Invoker, i.e it is possible to modify some specific part of the configuration inside the `whisk.yaml` file and apply it again.
+The enterprise operator supports hot deployment for both Openwhisk Controller & Invoker, i.e. it is possible to modify some specific part of the configuration inside the `whisk.yaml` file and apply it again.
 The operator will automatically stop and redeploy controller & invoker to take into account the new settings.

 ```
   configs: